Enforced disappearance: Colombia

 In 2009, Colombian prosecutors reported that an estimated 28,000 people have disappeared due to paramilitary and guerrilla groups during the nation's ongoing internal conflict.
 In 2008, the corpses of 300 victims were identified and 600 more during the following year.
 According to Colombian officials, it will take many years before all the bodies that have been recovered are identified.

+East Timor

+During the Indonesian occupation of East Timor, the Indonesian Army commonly utilized enforced disappearances to instill fear in the East Timorese population.

+Three notable incidents of mass enforced disappearances were on 8 December 1975 in Colmera, Dili, where 13 Chinese workers disappeared after having been last seen in Indonesian custody digging on the beach, and in December 1979 at Matebian where 48 men disappeared after being falsely accused of being Fretilin members, from April to September 1999 over 15 people disappeared during the Lospalos case.

 Egypt

 Enforced disappearance has been employed by the Egyptian authorities under the regime of Abdel Fattah el-Sisi as a key instrument to terrify, interrogate and torture opponents of El-Sisi under the guise of counter-terrorism efforts.
 Hundreds of people forcibly disappeared including political activists, protesters, women and children.
 Around three to four people are seized per day by the heavily armed security forces led by NSA officers who usually storm their homes, detain many of them, blindfold and handcuff them for months.

 Between 1 August 2016 and mid-August 2017, 378 individuals have been forcibly disappeared.
 291 people have been located, while the rest are still forcibly disappeared.
 Of the 52 children who disappeared in 2017, three were extrajudicially killed.

 In 2020, the Egyptian Commission for Rights and Freedoms (ECRF) released a five-year report on forced disappearances, revealing that the country documented 2,723 such cases since August 2015.

 In March 2021, Amnesty International condemned Egyptian authorities for the forced disappearance of a husband and wife, Omar Abdelhamid Abu el-Naga and Manar Adel Abu el-Naga, along with their one-year-old child, al-Baraa, after being arrested on 9 March 2019.
 On 20 February 2021, the wife was questioned about having links to a terrorist group before the Supreme State Security Prosecution (SSSP).
 She was detained for 15 days pending further investigations at al-Qanater women's prison, while her almost 3-year-old son was handed over to relatives.
 However, Omar continued to be subjected to enforced disappearance.
 Amnesty International urged Egypt to conduct an effective investigation into the disappearance of the family, saying, "Seizing a young mother with her one-year-old baby and confining them in a room for 23 months outside the protection of the law and with no contact with the outside world show that Egyptian authorities' ongoing campaign to stamp out dissent and instill fear has reached a new level of brutality."